3mdeb/news-and-ideas/blog/content/post/2020-11-02-GRUB2mini-summit.md

 contributors, the history of mini-summit and the main goals of the meeting.
 After the introduction Michał Żygowski, TrenchBoot contributor from 3mdeb, will start the first talk dedicated to the GRUB network stack.
-It will be compared with other solutions (such as iPXE in terms of performance), because sometimes in order to recover used operating system we need to boot another operating system, ().e.g live image to perform recovery operations), where the easiest method to do so is to boot from network.
+It will be compared with other solutions (such as iPXE in terms of performance).
+Sometimes in order to recover used operating system we need to boot another operating system, ().e.g live image to perform recovery operations), where the easiest method to do so is to boot from network.
 The last talk, performed by our guest,